Zaurall/XAI/readme.md

 ### Build-in Feature importance by CatBoost

+Visual plots from both SHAP approaches and the built-in CatBoost feature importance revealed consistent insights, aligning well with our initial exploratory data analysis.

 ![CatBoost feature dependency](readme_images/catboost_features.png)

-Visual plots from both SHAP approaches and the built-in CatBoost feature importance revealed consistent insights, aligning well with our initial exploratory data analysis.
+### Why not use only CatBoost feature importance?

+It shows average magnitude of feature impact across the dataset

+SHAP values provide detailed feature contributions for each prediction, showing both magnitude and direction

 ---